DrZimmer/Daniels_Code_Quiz/README.md

 # Daniels_Code_Quiz

-Module 4 Challenge

 ## Challenge 4 Description

-No code was given for the creation of my own quiz.
-Thanks to Qing (TA) for her help.

 - On opening, user is presented with a description, a high scores link to highscores.html, and a start quiz button that will start the quiz/timer
 - A question and four answers are presented.